Video-Nomad/gs-curvetools-docs/docs/source/advanced-visibility.rst

 Curve Highlight has various customization options available:

 - **CV Size** will change the CV size preview.
 Please note that changing CV size preview will NOT change their hitbox, meaning that it will not increase the selection radius.
-It's purely visual effect.
+It's a purely visual effect.
 - **Selected Color** (CVs) will change the color of the CVs that are currently selected.
 Color picker will change the color and input field on the right - transparency.
 - **Deselected Color** (CVs) will change the color of the CVs that are not selected.
 Color picker will change the color and input field on the right - transparency.
 - **Curve Visibility** Toggle will enable or disable selected curve highlight.
 - **Curve Width** slider will change the width of the curve highlight.
 - **Curve Color** will change the color of the curve highlight.
 Color picker will change the color and input field on the right - transparency.
 - **Hull Visibility** will enable or disable selected curve Hull visibility.
 Hull is a line that connects all the CVs on the current curve.
-Will only be visible if component selection mode is enabled (F8)
+It will only be visible if component selection mode is enabled (F8).
 - **Hull Width** controls the width of Hull line.
 - **Hull Color** will change the color of the hull line and input field on the right - transparency.